Medical PhotographyGDPRData ProtectionPatient Privacy

 Everyone knows how to use it.
 No training required.
 No IT support tickets.
 No password management for yet another system.

-These are real advantages.
-The problem is that none of them address the security, compliance, and documentation requirements that govern how patient data must be handled.
-And the gap between what WhatsApp offers and what the law requires is wider than most clinicians realise.
+These advantages are real.
+The problem is that none of them address the security, data protection, and documentation requirements that govern how patient data must be handled.

-No lawful basis for processing.
+No lawful basis documented for this specific purpose.
 GDPR Article 6 requires a lawful basis for processing personal data.
-For health data (Article 9, special category), this typically means explicit consent or a specific legal provision.
-Sharing patient images via WhatsApp without documented consent or a recognised legal basis violates both articles.
+For health data (Article 9, special category), this typically means explicit consent or a recognised legal provision.
+Sharing patient images informally via WhatsApp rarely satisfies either, and the processing purpose is almost never documented.

-No right to erasure compliance.
-Patients have the right to request deletion of their personal data under GDPR Article 17.
-When a clinical image has been shared via WhatsApp, it exists on the sender's device, the recipient's device, and potentially on Meta's servers.
-You cannot guarantee complete deletion — making it impossible to fulfil erasure requests.
+No erasure path.
+Under GDPR Article 17, patients have the right to request deletion of their personal data.
+Once a clinical image has been shared via WhatsApp, it exists on the sender's device, the recipient's device, potentially on Meta's servers, and potentially in the recipient's personal cloud backup.
+You cannot guarantee complete deletion, which makes it impossible to fulfil erasure requests.

 NHS Lanarkshire: 500+ Breaches in a WhatsApp Group